 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-Saint-Saëns championed up-and-coming French composers, notably Fauré, and played a unique part in transforming his country’s musical taste.
-His personal life was dramatic: a boy during the Revolution of 1848, he served as a National Guard in the War of 1870, eventually becoming something of an icon of the Third Republic.
+His personal life was combative, tragic and surrounded by rumour: as a boy during the Revolution of 1848, serving as a National Guard in the war of 1870, and eventually becoming something of an icon of the Third Republic, used in diplomacy as a symbol of French culture.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.